Roland-Garros, Doubles, Novotna: 10 questions about Barbora Krejcikova

-Why is Barbora Krejcikova in the news at Roland-Garros 2021?
+What did Barbora Krejcikova do at Roland-Garros in 2021?

 What is Krejcikova’s highest ranking?

-2021 is Krejcikova’s best year so far in singles, reaching her current career high of world No 9 on August 23.
+Though 2021 was Krejcikova’s best year, she reached a career-high ranking of No 2 on February 28, 2022.
 You can find her updated ranking and ranking history on her WTA profile page.

 After beating Tsvetana Pironkova in the third round at Roland-Garros in 2020, Krejcikova – then ranked outside the Top 100 — said she had accepted she might never reach the top of the singles game.
 She said at a press conference, “I’ve been playing for so long.
 I’ve been trying to break to the top 100 for so long.
 Every time I was really close, I couldn’t really make it.
 So this time we got the stop, we got the break.
 I think I was 116 or something.
 Then I was like, Okay, now is the time to break it.
 I was a little nervous about it because I really wanted to make it.
 Coming to this tournament I tried to change my mind with this.
 I was just like, Okay, maybe I will never make it.
 Maybe I’m just going to be just a doubles player, okay?
 It’s fine.”

 The WTA site gives her height as 5ft 10in, or 1.78m.

 Who is Krejcikova‘s coach?

 She is now coached by Petr Kovacka, but was famously mentored by the late Jana Novotna – a former Wimbledon champion and a 16-time Slam doubles winner – before her ill health prevented her from working.